Stakeholder mapping: The Basics

 A stakeholder map visualizes the ecosystem in which a product or service operates from a specific perspective.
+This article explains what a stakeholder is, why stakeholder mapping is important and how to create an insightful stakeholder map.

 Here is a quick overview on how to create and analyze a stakeholder map.